 Why is collagen good for postpartum?

 In general, yes!
-Collagen can be a great option to add to your postpartum recovery, especially for breastfeeding (more on that below).
+Collagen can be a great option for your postpartum recovery, especially for breastfeeding (more on that below).

-Collagen contains amino acids which are the building blocks of protein.
-Protein is a critical nutrient to help encourage muscle recovery, support joints and tissue throughout the body, and studies show collagen can even help with hair loss and thinning.
+Collagen contains amino acids, which are the building blocks of protein.
+Protein is a critical nutrient to help encourage muscle recovery and support joints and tissue throughout the body, and studies show collagen can even help with hair loss and thinning.

 And protein from food sources alone isn’t always enough.
 Glycine is a critical amino acid that is tricky to receive adequate amounts of through food alone but is plentiful in collagen.

-Most collagen supplements are made from a few different animal sources, including:
+Most collagen supplements are made from different animal sources, including:

 - Bovine (cow)